Is Experimentation Part of Your Strategy?

 What do I mean by experimentation?

 By experimentation, I mean make a small change in the way you do business and see what the result is, sort of a controlled “throw it against the wall and see if it sticks” exercise.
 You can file it under the heading of continuous learning, which, like continuous improvement, should be part of your small business owner’s DNA.

 - Never tried (fill-in-the-platform) for your business?
 Pinterest?
 Instagram?
 TikTok?
 MeWe?
 Does your research show your target hangs out there?
 Great.
 Experiment.
-Establish your presence there, get engaged, and see what happens.
+Buy TikTok likes and views from Social Boosting to establish your presence there, get engaged, and see what happens.

 - Have you only marketed in your local region?
 Try a different city, state, or even country.